Electronic shelf label: Market trends

-The ESL market has been expected to witness a growth throughout 2024 when global ESL industry are forecast to register more than 16% CAGR.
-The majority of end users for ESL belongs to the retail industry.
-The wide range of users ranges from groceries market, hardware stores, sports equipment, furniture, consumer appliances, and electronic and gadgets.
-This forecast growth is due to the increasing adoption of ESL by the retail industry as ESL are made more easily accessible for retail chains due to the reduction in pricing over time.
+The global ESL market throughout 2027 is forecast to grow more than 16% CAGR.
+The wide range of users ranges from grocery stores, hardware stores, sports equipment, furniture, consumer appliances, and electronic and gadgets.
+Forecast growth is primarily due to reduction in pricing over time.

-With the rapid increase in the inclusion of Internet of things technology in the retail industry, with over 79% of retailers in the North America alone investing in ESL and people counter.
+With the rapid increase in the inclusion of Internet of things technology in the retail industry, over 79% of retailers in the North America alone expect to invest in ESL and people counters.
 72% of these retailers in North America have plans to reinvent the supply chain management through adoption of ESL in their stores, thereby accelerating the market growth of ESL.
-Further studies show that Europe currently dominates the ESL market in terms of size, with over one-third of the total market share in 2017, due to the strong presence of domestic and multinational retailers in the region, Diebold Nixdorf AG, and Displaydata.
+Further studies show that Europe currently dominates the ESL market in terms of size, with over one-third of the total market share in 2017, due to the strong presence of domestic and multinational retailers in the region, Vusion, Diebold Nixdorf AG, and Displaydata.
 However the market in APAC is expected to grow at the highest CAGR within the forecast period.
-The ESL market in the APAC region is segmented into China, Japan, Australia, Singapore, South Korea, and the rest of the region; the only prominent countries with significant market potential are China, Japan, Australia, Singapore, and South Korea.
-Additionally, the expansion of large scale retailers in the region is responsible for the expected high growth rate of the market.
-A study led by ABI Research said that the global ESL market could reach US$2 billion by 2019.
+The ESL market in the APAC region is segmented into territories with significant market potential, China, Japan, Australia, Singapore, South Korea, and the rest of the region.
+Additionally, growth focuses on the expansion of large scale retailers in the region.
+A study led by ABI Research states the global ESL market could reach US$2 billion by 2019(actual achieved marketshare in 2019 of $631 million), but a further study led by Fortune Business Isights expect the ESL market to reach $2.85 billion by 2027.